Expository " How-To" Writing FREEBIE

 This is the fourth unit in my new Kindergarten Writing Series.

 If you follow all of the units, I will be taking you from the the first few weeks in kindergarten all the way through the end of the year.
 They progressively get more difficult throughout the year as students’ skills develop.
+These units also work incredibly well for first grade too.

 Ready to teach your students expository how-to writing?